 A fundamental problem of a judgmental consumer society is this:

 To judge a person is to measure them.

 That act of measurement literally in a consumer setting

 turns another person into a commodity by your judgment.

-Once a person has been measured, AND the society assigns economic values to a person and their life actions.
+Once a person has been measured, society assigns economic values to a person and their life actions.
 That reduces what a person does down to only economic choices in their life.
 This removes personal development or other measurement choices.
-Consumer profit based judgment, in the end, removes kindness as a life measurement and without kindness, a person loses their essence.
+Consumer profit-based judgment, in the end, removes kindness as a life measurement, and without kindness, a person loses their essence.